-Northwestern Memorial’s Kovler Organ Transplantation Center has the largest and most successful pancreas transplant program in Illinois, and performed 27 pancreas transplants in 2013.
-Transplant patient and graft outcomes continue to be excellent and compare favorably with local, regional and national statistics.
+Originating in 1992, the Pancreas Transplantation Program at Northwestern Memorial Hospital is one of the premier programs in the United States.
+Over the past 10 years, Northwestern Memorial has the largest and most successful pancreas transplant program in Illinois and consistently ranks among the top centers in the country, with surgeons performing 22 pancreas transplants in 2015.
+Transplant patient and graft outcomes continue to be excellent and compare favorably with local, regional and national outcomes.

-Northwestern Memorial offers several treatment options for patients with diabetes who are interested in pancreas transplantation for amelioration of type 1 diabetes:
+There are several treatment options for patients with diabetes interested in pancreas transplantation for amelioration of type 1 diabetes:

 Simultaneous pancreas-kidney transplantation (SPK)--for patients with type 1 diabetes and renal failure who are considering a kidney transplant.
 This makes it possible for both the kidney disease and diabetes to be treated with a combined transplant of both the kidney and pancreas from the same donor in a single surgery.